File Allocation Table

 File Allocation Table (FAT) is a file system developed for personal computers and was the default file system for the DOS and Windows 9x operating systems.
 Originally developed in 1977 for use on floppy disks, it was adapted for use on hard disks and other devices.
-The increase in disk drive capacity over time drove modifications to the design that resulted in versions: FAT12, FAT16, FAT32, and exFAT.
+The increase in disk drive capacity over time drove modifications to the design that resulted in new versions: FAT12, FAT16, FAT32, and exFAT.

 FAT was replaced with NTFS as the default file system on Microsoft operating systems starting with Windows XP.
 Nevertheless, FAT continues to be commonly used on relatively small capacity solid-state storage technologies such as USB flash drives, SD cards, MultiMediaCards (MMC) and eMMC because of its compatibility across operating systems and embedded systems, and ease of implementation.

 Uses

 Historical

 FAT was used on hard disks throughout the DOS and Windows 9x eras.
 Microsoft introduced NTFS with the Windows NT platform in 1993, but FAT remained the standard for the home user until the introduction of Windows XP in 2001.
 Windows Me was the final version of Windows to use FAT as its default file system.

 For floppy disks, FAT has been standardized as ECMA-107 and ISO/IEC 9293:1994 (superseding ISO 9293:1987).
 These standards cover FAT12 and FAT16 with only short 8.3 filename support; long filenames with VFAT were partially patented.
 While FAT12 is used on floppy disks, FAT16 and FAT32 are typically found on the larger media.